 Memory Foam Hardness is a sign of quality

 To some degree, memory foam needs to be hard and stiff in order to properly support your neck and spine while you sleep.
 It takes some time until it adapts to the shape of your body.
-But when it adapted, it is a great feeling because it relieves all the pressure on your bones and you will notice it.
+But when it adapted, it is a great feeling because it relieves all the pressure from your bones.

 Is Your Memory Foam Pillow Too Hard? – How To Decide!